IHE/ITI.MHD/input/pagecontent/ITI-67.md

 **Figure 3.67.4-1: Find Document References Interactions**

-#### Find Document References Request message
+#### 2:3.67.4.1 Find Document References Request message

 This message uses the HTTP GET method parameterized query to obtain DocumentReference Resources from the Document Responder.

-##### Trigger Events
+##### 2:3.67.4.1.1 Trigger Events

 When the Document Consumer needs to discover DocumentReference Resources matching various metadata parameters, it issues a Find Document References message.

-##### Message Semantics
+##### 2:3.67.4.1.2 Message Semantics

-The Document Consumer executes an HTTP GET against the Document Responders DocumentReference URL.
+The Document Consumer executes an HTTP search against the Document Responders DocumentReference URL.
 The search target follows the FHIR HTTP specification, addressing the DocumentReference Resource [http://hl7.org/fhir/R4/http.html](http://hl7.org/fhir/R4/http.html):
 ```
 [base]/DocumentReference?<query>
 ```
 This URL is configurable by the Document Responder and is subject to the following constraints:

-The <query> represents a series of encoded name-value pairs representing the filter for the query, as specified in Section [Query Search Parameters](#query-search-parameters), as well as control parameters to modify the behavior of the Document Responder such as response format, or pagination.
+The `<query>` represents a series of encoded name-value pairs representing the filter for the query, as specified in Section [Query Search Parameters](#23674121-query-search-parameters), as well as control parameters to modify the behavior of the Document Responder such as response format, or pagination.

+The Document Consumer may use GET or POST based searches.
+The Document Responder shall support both GET and POST based searches [http://hl7.org/fhir/R4/http.html#search](http://hl7.org/fhir/R4/http.html#search).

-###### Query Search Parameters
+###### 2:3.67.4.1.2.1 Query Search Parameters

 The Document Consumer may supply, and the Document Responder shall be capable of processing, all query parameters listed below.
 All query parameter values shall be appropriately encoded per RFC3986 “percent” encoding rules.
 Note that percent encoding does restrict the character set to a subset of ASCII characters which is used for encoding all other characters used in the URL.

-The Document Consumer shall include search parameter *patient* or *patient.identifier*, and *status*.
+The Document Consumer shall include search parameter `patient` or `patient.identifier`, and `status`.
 The other parameters described below are optional.
 The Document Responder must implement the parameters described below.
 The Document Responder may choose to support additional query parameters beyond the subset listed below.
 Any additional query parameters supported shall be supported according to the core FHIR specification.
 Such additional parameters are considered out of scope for this transaction.
 Any additional parameters not supported should be ignored.
 See [http://hl7.org/fhir/R4/search.html#errors](http://hl7.org/fhir/R4/search.html#errors).

 **author.given** and **author.family**
 :These parameters, of type string, specify the name parts of the author person, which is associated with the DocumentReference Resource, or in Document Sharing nomenclature, the author of the Document Entry.
 See [ITI TF-2x: Appendix Z.2](appendix_z.html#query-parameters) for use of the string data type.